Small Business CGT Concessions

 - 15-year exemption;

 - 50 per cent active asset reduction;

 The flowchart illustrates how taxpayers navigate through the initial set of basic conditions.

 The net asset value test requires that the total net asset value (NAV) of CGT assets owned by the taxpayer, entities connected with the taxpayer, and small business CGT affiliates of the taxpayer (or of entities connected with small business CGT affiliates of the taxpayer) to be no more than $6 million just before the CGT event occurs.
 The NAV of CGT assets is calculated by deducting most liabilities related to the assets.
 Certain provisions such as provisions for annual leave can also reduce the NAV.

 Table 1 shows the key assets that are excluded from the Net Asset Value test.

 Small business entity test or turnover test

 The small business entity (SBE) test is used to determine whether an entity is a small business entity.
-To be considered a small business, the taxpayer must be carrying on a business and have an aggregated turnover of less than $2 million.
+To be considered a small business entity, the taxpayer must be carrying on a business and have an aggregated turnover of less than $2 million.
 Aggregated turnover is the annual turnover of the taxpayer and any other entity that is connected with the taxpayer or which the taxpayer has influence over.
 The active asset test requires that the asset being disposed of is an active asset for a specific period of time, and the CGT concession stakeholder test applies when the assets being sold are shares in a company or units in a trust.

 Access to the concessions by way of the turnover test also extends to: